Zinaida Yusupova: Revolution and exile

-In 1917, as the Russian Empire fell into revolution and the Tsar abdicated, the Yusupovs returned to the city. but the unrest and violence was too much for Zinaida, and they returned to the Crimea.
+In 1917, as the Russian Empire fell into revolution and the Tsar abdicated, the Yusupovs returned to the city, but the unrest and violence was too much for Zinaida, and they returned to the Crimea.
 The chaos brought about was expected to end soon; most aristocrats expected a reborn Russia.
 Her son, Felix, was able to return to the city to recover some paintings by Rembrandt and jewels, the rest were hidden, for example, under the staircase of the Yusupov Palace in Moscow.
 However, following the Bolshevik coup, these hopes were annihilated.
 Private property was abolished and confiscated; the Yusupovs lost everything: their immense wealth, palaces, estates, jewels, etc. In 1925, the riches concealed under the staircase were found and, like the belongings of the other 'former people' (as former aristocrats were known), sold off.

-In April of 1919 Princess Zinaida finally left Russia together with 39 Romanovs, including the Dowager Empress.
+In April 1919 Princess Zinaida finally left Russia together with 39 Romanovs, including the Dowager Empress.
 This happened only when the threat of the approaching Bolsheviks was impossible to ignore.
 She and her husband moved to Rome, where they lived under reduced circumstances.
 After his death she moved to Paris, living with her son Felix and his wife in an apartment, where she took care of their daughter.
 Princess Zinaida Yusupova died in 1939 and was buried in the Sainte-Geneviève-des-Bois Russian Cemetery.